Kethanvr/Kethanvr/README.md

 Currently, I'm diving deep into **Next.js**, **TypeScript**, and **full-stack development**, working towards creating impactful software and tech solutions that make a real difference.

-While I'm still learning **cybersecurity** and exploring new fields, my main drive is towards constantly learning, building, and improving everyday.
+While I'm still learning and exploring new fields, my main drive is towards constantly building, and improving everyday.

 ## 🔥 Skills & Technologies